cy2hq/CY2_SpreadSheet/README.md

 # CY2 SpreadSheet
 Read and write Excel spreadsheets from PeopleSoft

-The PeopleSoft delivered PSSpredSheet is a little lacking in features (cannot read data) and a little buggy.
-This a PeopleCode wrapper around Apache POI library that ships with PeopleSoft.
+The PeopleSoft delivered PSSpredSheet is lacking in features (cannot read data) and a little buggy.
+This is a PeopleCode wrapper around Apache POI library that ships with PeopleSoft.
 Works with PeopleTools 8.55 or later.

 # Known Issues
 1. Timezone issues